thosgood/this-weeks-finds/markdown/week17.md

 the well known Wilson loop solutions found by Jacobson, Rovelli and Smolin.

-10) Hilbert space of wormholes, by Luis J. Garay, preprint, 23 pages (2 figures available upon request from `garay@cc.csic.es`) available in REVTEX as [`gr-qc/9306002`](http://xxx.lanl.gov/abs/gr-qc/9306002).
+10) "Hilbert space of wormholes", by Luis J. Garay, preprint, 23 pages (2 figures available upon request from `garay@cc.csic.es`) available in REVTEX as [`gr-qc/9306002`](http://xxx.lanl.gov/abs/gr-qc/9306002).

 I think I'll just quote the abstract on this one:

-    Wormhole boundary conditions for the Wheeler--DeWitt equation can be  derived from the path integral formulation.
+> Wormhole boundary conditions for the Wheeler--DeWitt equation can be  derived from the path integral formulation.
 It is proposed that the wormhole wave function must be square integrable in the maximal analytic extension of minisuperspace.
   Quantum wormholes can be invested with a Hilbert space structure, the inner product being naturally induced by the minisuperspace metric, in which the Wheeler--DeWitt operator is essentially self--adjoint.
 This provides us  with a kind of probabilistic interpretation.
-In particular, giant wormholes
-    will give extremely small contributions to any wormhole state.
+In particular, giant wormholes will give extremely small contributions to any wormhole state.
   We also study the whole spectrum of the Wheeler--DeWitt operator and its role in the calculation of Green's functions and effective low energy interactions.

-11) Chern-Simons theory as topological closed string, Vipul Periwal, preprint, 7 pages available as [`hep-th/9305115`](http://xxx.lanl.gov/abs/hep-th/9305115).
+11) "Chern-Simons theory as topological closed string", Vipul Periwal, preprint, 7 pages available as [`hep-th/9305115`](http://xxx.lanl.gov/abs/hep-th/9305115).